Preparing, teaching and clearing up after our cooking classes and workshops.

-- help in our café: cooking and food preparation, serving food and clearing up.
+Preparing and cooking food, serving food and drinks, clearing up.

 You must be 18 or older to volunteer at the Winter Shelter.